zabbix-tools/libzbxpgsql/_docs/about.md

 * Execute custom queries specific to your applications
 * Significant performance benefit over `UserParameter` scripts
 * No `UserParameter` declarations required
-* No external dependencies (such as PostgreSQL client tools)
+* Requires PostgreSQL libs and no other dependencies
-* Simple installation or bundling with your agent packages
+* Simple installation or bundling with your custom agent packages
 * Detailed documentation
-* Comprehensive PostgreSQL monitoring Template included
+* Useful graphs and triggers

 ![Zabbix Screen example]({{ site.baseurl }}/assets/screen.png)

 ## Compatibility

-All monitoring keys are confirmed to work with PostgreSQL v8.4 to 9.4 except where otherwise noted.
+All items keys are tested and confirmed to work with PostgreSQL v8.4 to 9.4 except where otherwise noted.

 The agent module is confirmed to work with Zabbix agent v2.2+ on various Linux based operating systems including RedHat, CentOS, openSUSE and Ubuntu.